DevOps Maturity Assessment - A Navigator on your DevOps Journey

 DevOps believes in shorter development cycles, with feedback and reviews at each stage which result in a much more dependable release.
 This is true because DevOps is not a one-day process or an application that can be installed at your workplace.
 It is an organizational change in practices and the way projects are executed.

-No Point in singing “I did it my way”
+No Point in singing, “I did it my way”

 DevOps Maturity Scale

-DevOps enables your Dev and Ops teams to collaborate on all possible fronts to foster the organizational culture, processes, and technological advancements which can be achieved with the help of various automation tools, technologies, and cultural changes in the organization.
-It is very important to understand where your organization is positioned on the DevOps maturity scale to set goals for DevOps and formulating a roadmap to achieve them.
+DevOps enables your Dev and Ops teams to collaborate on all possible fronts to foster the organizational culture, processes, and technological advancements, which can be achieved with the help of various automation tools, technologies, and cultural changes in the organization.
+It is very important to understand where your organization is positioned on the DevOps maturity scale to set goals for DevOps and formulate a roadmap to achieve them.
 Below mentioned maturity scale will help you get the exact idea of DevOps maturity for your organization:

 What is DevOps Metrics?
 Why do you need it?
 Which Metrics to choose?

 ‘CALMS,’ which stands for Culture, Automation, Lean, Measurement, and Sharing, are fundamental values of DevOps.
 Much attention has always been paid to Culture, Automation, Lean, and Sharing part, but the measurement part always remains unattended or neglected to some extent.